Trails & Access: Paved and Natural Surface

 The Summit County Open Space & Trails Department offers paved recreational pathways and natural surface trails for multiple modes of recreation.

 Summit County Recreational Pathway System

-Summit County Open Space & Trails maintains an attractive and safe paved Recreational Pathway System (Recpath).
-Over 200,000 riders are on this amenity annually between May through October.
-With elevations ranging from 8,777 feet to 10,563 feet there is a wide range of skill level rides serving visitors and commuters alike.
+Summit County Open Space & Trails maintains an extensive paved Recreational Pathway System (Recpath).
+More than 200,000 cyclists and pedestrians use this amenity each year between May and October.
+With elevations ranging from 8,777 feet to 10,563 feet, there is a wide range of difficulty levels, with routes suited to a variety of interests and abilities.

-Riders can choose from a leisurely bike ride along the Dillon Reservoir to a 1500’ climb over 13 miles from the Town of Frisco to the top of Vail Pass.
-Over 38 miles of the infrastructure is built and maintained by Summit County Government with an additional 12 miles maintained by the towns of Breckenridge, Dillon, Frisco, Silverthorne; Keystone Resort and the Colorado Department of Transportation (CDOT), all connecting seamlessly into Summit County's jurisdiction.
+Riders can choose from a leisurely bike ride along the Dillon Reservoir to a 1500-foot climb over 13 miles from the Town of Frisco to the top of Vail Pass.
+More than 38 miles of the pathway is built and maintained by Summit County government, with an additional 12 miles maintained by the towns of Breckenridge, Dillon, Frisco, Silverthorne; Keystone Resort and the Colorado Department of Transportation (CDOT).

-User groups on the Recpath include: dog walkers, runners, families with strollers, tourists riding to take in the views, professional riders training for an upcoming race, skateboarders and locals commuting to work.
+User groups on the Recpath include dog walkers, runners, families with strollers, tourists riding to take in the views, professional riders training for an upcoming race, skateboarders and locals commuting to work.
 This is a multi-use pathway: please respect all users and follow the Recpath Rules and Regulations.
-The Recpath connects into a few of the transit stops along with some of the town playgrounds to serve as destination points.
+The Recpath connects with many resorts, transit stops, trailheads, playgrounds, town centers, schools, parks, playgrounds and other attractions.